dschrempf/blog/hugo/content/links.md

 ## English {#english}

+<span class="timestamp-wrapper"><span class="timestamp">[2026-01-08 Thu] </span></span> ['Stranger Things' Was a Casualty of the Franchise Machine](https://time.com/7341726/stranger-things-season-5-part-2-review/),
+TIME.
+Stranger Things Started as a Triumph of Trauma Bonding.
+It Ended as a Casualty of the Franchise Machine.

 <span class="timestamp-wrapper"><span class="timestamp">[2025-03-11 Tue] </span></span> [How to think about parallel programming: Not!](https://youtu.be/dPK6t7echuA), Oracle, Guy
 Steele.
 (Talk at Strange Loop, 2010).